Qstreet/react-apps/notes-react.md

 1. note `onClick={handleClick}` has no parentheses at the end!
 Do not call the event handler function: you only need to pass it down.
 React will call your event handler when the user clicks the button.

+## Hooks
+### setState()
+Props are read-only information that's passed to components.
+State is information that can change over time, usually triggered by user interaction.

 ## Questions and Answers